Wolastoqiyik: 17th century

 At the time of European encounter, the Wəlastəkwewiyik were living in walled villages and practicing horticulture (corn, beans, squash and tobacco).
 In addition to cultivating and growing crops, the women gathered and processed fruits, berries, nuts and natural produce.
 The men contributed by fishing and hunting, and the women cooked these finds.
-Written accounts in the early 17th century, such as those of Samuel de Champlain and Marc LesCarbot, refer to a large Wolastoqey village at the mouth of the Saint John River.
+Written accounts in the early 17th century, such as those of Samuel de Champlain and Marc Lescarbot, refer to a large Wolastoqey village at the mouth of the Saint John River.
 Later in the century, sources indicate their headquarters had shifted upriver to Meductic, on the middle reaches of the Saint John River.

 The French explorers were the first to establish a fur trade with the Wəlastəkwewiyik, which became important in their territory.
 Some European goods were desired because they were useful to Wəlastəkwewiyik subsistence and culture.
 The French Jesuits also established missions, where some Wəlastəkwewiyik converted to Catholicism.
 After years of colonialism, many learned the French language.
 The French called them Malécite, a transliteration of the Mi'kmaq name for the people.

-Local histories depict many encounters with the Iroquois, five powerful nations based south and east of the Great Lakes, and the Innu located to the north.
+Local histories depict many encounters with the Haudenosaunee (Iroquois), five powerful nations based south and east of the Great Lakes, and the Innu located to the north.
 Contact with European fisher-traders in the early 17th century and with specialized fur traders developed into a stable relationship which lasted for nearly 100 years.
 Despite devastating population losses to European infectious diseases, to which they had no immunity, these Atlantic First Nations held on to their traditional coastal or river locations for hunting, fishing and gathering.
 They lived along river valleys for trapping.

 Colonial wars

-As both the French and English increased the number of their settlers in North America, their competition grew for control of the fur trade and physical territory.
+As both the French and English increased the number of their settlers in North America, their competition grew for control of the North American fur trade and physical territory.
 In addition, wars were carried out that reflected war in Europe.
-The lucrative eastern fur trade faltered with the general unrest, as French and English hostilities concentrated in the region between Québec and Port-Royal.
+The lucrative eastern fur trade faltered with the general unrest, as French and English hostilities concentrated in the region between Quebec and Port-Royal.
 Increasing sporadic fighting and raiding also took place on the lower Saint John River.

 In this period, Wolastoqey women took over a larger share of the economic burden and began to farm, raising crops which previously had been grown only south of Wolastoqey territory.
 Men continued to hunt, though with limited success.
 They became useful allies to the French as support against the English.
 For a short period during the late 17th and early 18th centuries, Wolastoqey warriors were engaged frequently in armed conflict, becoming virtually a military organization.